Jestersly/Jestersly/README.md

 - 🎓 I’m currently learning **C++ Programming, Cyber Secruity, Computer Networking, DEX**

-- 🤝 I’m looking for help with **Backtesting,API-Connection and Market-Data-Visualization Tools**
+- 🤝 I’m looking for help with **Backtesting, API-Connection and Market-Data-Visualization Tools**

 - 💬 Ask me about **provided Codes, intersting topics around trading-bots, strategies and things that are related to this**